WiFi Network Design: a practical guide for planning and implementation

 - Key geographical areas you need to cover and provide WiFi in and the number of concurrent devices per area.

 - Power constraints.
-It’s way more useful to have an infrastructure equipped with PoE+ that allows you to support high performing access points.
+It’s way more useful to have an infrastructure equipped with PoE+ that allows you to support high-performing access points.

 The WiFi network management platform should have incorporated a tool to manage radiofrequency.
 So, it can dynamically assign access points channels, adjust the access point transmit power, and provide coverage lapse mitigation for the WiFi infrastructure.

 For instance, for the 802.11ac wireless standard, radio frequency management should be executed at 20, 40, and 80MHz channel widths.
 Different client devices will support different channel widths for the 802.11 protocols.
-Client devices that support the wider channel widths will support higher bandwidth within the particular protocol.
+Client devices that support wider channel widths will support higher bandwidth within the particular protocol.

 Estimate how many client devices can be allocated per band.
 With newer technologies, more client devices now support dual-band operation, and hence using proprietary implementation devices can be steered to 5 GHz.
 A typical design approach is to do a 30/70 split between 2.4 GHz and 5 GHz.

-To know more about how software managed WiFi is transforming businesses, read our article.
+To know more about how software-managed WiFi is transforming businesses, read our article.

 Think mobile – Again, think mobile

-A good network design needs to be built up, also, for mobile – it is very crucial to the success of any WiFi network deployment in the recent times.
+A good WiFi network design needs to be built up, also, for mobile – it is very crucial to the success of any WiFi network deployment in recent times.
 The wireless design for deployment should be optimized for every device, from smartphones and IoT to computers and tablets.
 Having the right wireless design comes first, especially when ensuring elevated device performance and overall mobility for a better end-user experience.
 This also means considering features such as 802.11r/w/v.